 Before you read on, you might like to download our three Positive Psychology Exercises for free.
-These science-based exercises will explore fundamental aspects of positive psychology, including strengths, values, and self-compassion, and will give you the tools to enhance the wellbeing of your clients, students, or employees.
+These science-based exercises explore fundamental aspects of positive psychology, including strengths, values, and self-compassion, and will give you the tools to enhance the wellbeing of your clients, students, or employees.

 This article contains:

-What is a Coaching Course?
+What Is a Coaching Course?

 The International Coaching Federation, a leading global organization of trained coaching professionals, states that coaches must “pursue and complete rigorous education and practice requirements that provide unquestioned legitimacy to their commitment to excellence in coaching.”

-After all, a coach helps clients improve their lives, relationships, and ability to perform in business, education, or at home.
+A coach helps clients improve their lives, relationships, and ability to perform in business, education, or at home.
 They provide a powerful learning opportunity facilitated by dialogue.
 The individual or team arrives at the coaching process, having, so far, failed to find solutions to the challenges they face.

-While anyone can work as a coach, increasingly, clients are favoring those with appropriate qualifications.
+While anyone can work as a coach, clients are increasingly favoring those with appropriate qualifications.

 Who offers accreditation?

-The following three international bodies bring consistency in qualifications and accreditation to the practice of coaching, and offer clients confidence in the quality of service they are likely to receive:
+The following three international bodies bring consistency in qualifications and accreditation to the practice of coaching, and offer clients confidence in the quality of service they are likely to receive.

-1. International Coach Federation (ICF)
+1. International Coaching Federation (ICF)

 ICF coaches form part of a worldwide network of professionals.
 They are required to meet exacting training and practice standards.